smartcontracts/simple-optimism-node/README.md

 Navigate over to `Dashboards > Manage > Simple Node Dashboard` to see the dashboard, see the following gif if you need help:

 ![metrics dashboard gif](https://user-images.githubusercontent.com/14298799/171476634-0cb84efd-adbf-4732-9c1d-d737915e1fa7.gif)

-## Troubleshooting

-### Walking back L1Block with curr=0x0000...:0 next=0x0000...:0

-If you experience "walking back L1Block with curr=0x0000...:0 next=0x0000...:0" for a long time after the Ecotone upgrade, consider these fixes:
-1. Wait for a few minutes.
-This issue usually resolves itself after some time.
-2. Restart docker compose: `docker compose down` and `docker compose up -d --build`
-3. If it's still not working, try setting `OP_GETH__SYNCMODE=full` in .env and restart docker compose